ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 ### 1.2 Model Architecture

+#### 1.2.1 SID Backbone Network

-The texture descriptor employs a ResNet50 backbone pretrained on ImageNet as the feature encoder, with the original classification head replaced by a projection head.
-The projection head consists of a two-layer multi-layer perceptron (MLP) with ReLU activation between layers, mapping the 2048-dimensional ResNet50 feature vector to a 16-dimensional texture descriptor space.
-The final texture descriptors are L2-normalized.
+The SID model employs a ResNet50 backbone pretrained on ImageNet as the feature encoder, with the original classification head replaced by a projection head.
+The projection head consists of a two-layer multi-layer perceptron (MLP) with ReLU activation between layers, mapping the 2048-dimensional ResNet50 feature vector to a 16-dimensional SID space.
+The final descriptors are L2-normalized.

+#### 1.2.2 Classification Head for Downstream Validation

+To evaluate the quality of learned SID representations, we implement a simple classification head consisting of a 3-layer fully connected network.
+The architecture includes:

+- **Input Layer**: Accepts 16-dimensional SID embeddings
+- **Hidden Layers**: Two fully connected layers with ReLU activations.
+- **Output Layer**: 3-way linear layer producing probabilities for clear, partial, and overcast sky conditions.

+This lightweight classification head serves as a downstream task to validate that the learned SID representations capture semantically meaningful sky condition features.

 ### 1.3 Training Objective

+#### 1.3.1 Contrastive Learning Objective

 We employ the Normalized Temperature-scaled Cross Entropy (NT-Xent) loss, which is formulated as: